defoebrand/Tracker-Keeper/README.md

 ### Features

--   Create custom icons
+-   Create custom groups with icons
 -   Create custom amount types
+-   Create transactions to record anything (time, money, calories, etc)
+-   View transactions based on associated groups or amount type
 -   Log in with GitHub credentials
 -   Responsive design for desktop or mobile use
--   Upload profile picture - saved on local server and subject to deletion: currently set up as proof of concept - a future update will include integration with cloud storage for persistent existence
+-   Upload profile picture
+    -   Saved on local server and subject to deletion: currently set up as proof of concept

+###### Coming Features

+-   Integration with cloud storage for persistent profile picture
+-   Filter transactions to display by day, week, month, or year
+-   Customizable color scheme
+-   Separate display of transactions for only logged in user
+    -   Show user list and friendships to connect and see other user transactions on profile or in groups / types
+-   Ambee updates for time and weather

 ## Built With